FChia11/gradstudent/content/research/jmp/index.md

 # Summary.
 An optional shortened abstract.
 summary: A study on the effect of micro entity fees on patent grant and quality.

-tags: [Patent Fees, Patent Quality, America Invents Act]
+tags: [Patent Fees, Patent Quality, Micro Entities, America Invents Act]

 # Display this page in the Featured widget?
 featured: true